-- 7.76 The affordable housing provision set out above is a policy compliant mix and a public benefit of this scheme that should carry substantial weight in the balance. - 7.77 Although of very limited weight at this stage, Policy RNP 1: Tenure Mix of Affordable Housing of the Reydon Neighbourhood Plan provides guidance on affordable housing mix and the proposal broadly accords with the policy objectives. - 7.78 Policy WLP8.3 of the Local Plan requires that developments of 100 or more dwellings will be expected to provide a minimum of 5% self or custom build properties on site through the provision of serviced plots.
-A provision of 11 self-build plots is proposed to form part of the S106 legal agreement in accordance with the policy. - 7.79 Some local concern relates to the potential for the new dwellings to become second homes.
-The RNP, in its draft form, includes Policy RNP 4: Principal Residence Requirement; this policy requires that new market housing be restricted to ensure its occupancy is as a principal residence.
-There is no requirement for such a restriction in the adopted Local Plan and site allocation policy WLP6.1 - 7.80 The first point is that 88 of the dwellings would be affordable homes, with the tenure controlled by \$106 legal agreement.
-A further 11 self-build plots, and 7 plots set aside to provide a relocation/replacement option for development affected by coastal erosion, would also be controlled by \$106 legal agreement.
-Thus, over 100 of the proposed dwellings would be controlled in terms of their occupancy. - 7.81 Whilst the ambitions of the RNP are noted, the neighbourhood plan is at such an early stage in the plan-making process that the principal residence requirements of the draft policy cannot be given any significant weight in the determination of this application.
-Officers consider that the proposal accords with the objectives of the adopted Local Plan and the NPPF in respect of housing mix and affordable housing provision.
-To impose a principal residence requirement on the site would not be based on adopted planning policy.
+- 7.80 The affordable housing provision set out above is a policy compliant mix and a public benefit of this scheme that should carry substantial weight in the balance. - 7.81 The scheme accords with RNP1 providing 50% of the affordable homes as affordable rented properties.
+The remaining 50% are split between shared ownership and shared equity in order to meet the need identified by the Council's Housing Team. - 7.82 Policy WLP8.3 of the Local Plan requires that developments of 100 or more dwellings will be expected to provide a minimum of 5% self or custom build properties on site through the provision of serviced plots.
+A provision of 11 self-build plots would be secured as an obligation in the S106 legal agreement in accordance with the policy. - 7.83 88 of the dwellings would be affordable homes, with the tenure controlled by S106 legal agreement.
+A further 11 self-build plots, and 7 plots set aside to provide a relocation/replacement option for development affected by coastal erosion, would also be controlled by S106 legal agreement.
+Thus, over 100 of the proposed dwellings would be controlled in terms of their occupancy. - 7.84 Policy RNP4 of the Neighbourhood Plan covers the Principal Residence Requirement, setting out that: